Nighthawk Custom: Knives

-Nighthawk Tactical makes a range of tactical military knives.
+Nighthawk Tactical makes a range of "tactical military knives".
 There are four models: Model 510, Model 525, Model 530 and Model 550.
 They are very similar in material but vary in finish and blade length with the longest being 7" in the Model 550 and the shortest being the 31/2" Model 525 blade.

+In popular culture

+A Nighthawk Custom 1911 is prominently featured in the manga series The Fable as the preferred firearm of the protagonist.